PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 Mbed Linux OS that will recieve the update.

 Between releases of Mbed Linux OS, some components may change, while others remain the same.
-The set of components that change between releases of Mbed Linux OS is documented in the [Version specific upgrade notes](#version-specific-upgrade-notes) section below, along with any other version specific notes or restrictions relating to updates.
+The set of components that change across releases of Mbed Linux OS is documented in the [Version specific upgrade notes](#version-specific-upgrade-notes) section below, along with any other version specific notes or restrictions relating to updates.